Thailand Travel Tips by Samui Explorer

 I recommend not dining in your hotel for two reasons:

-- The food is not as good as in a local Thai restaurant.
+2. The food is not as tasty as in a local Thai restaurant.

-If you’re craving burgers or steaks, ect., then yes, but Thai food.
-Jolly yourself along to a nice Thai family restaurant.
+If you’re craving burgers or steaks, etc., then definitely try Thai food.
+Jolly yourself along to a lovely Thai family restaurant.

-Again, save yourself a holiday fortune; more money for beers and cocktails, folks.
+Once again, save yourself a holiday fortune; allocate more funds for beers and cocktails, folks.

 Beers

-For those who do not know or have heard of only Singha and Chang Beer, well, let me tell you folks we also have Leo Beer, which is generally what the locals and expats drink.
-Leo Leo all the ways folks give it a bash—Don’t have yourself a Chang-Over—lol.
+For those who are unfamiliar with Singha and Chang Beer, let me inform you that we also have Leo Beer, which is typically consumed by locals and expats.
+Leo Leo is a popular beer among both locals and expats.
 In Thailand, it is the norm to add ice to your glass of beer.
-At first, it seems crazy, but you soon get used to it.
-If you hear the staff say, “Aow Nam Keng, Mai,” they are asking if you would like Ice, so give it a bash, folks.
+It may seem strange at first, but you quickly adapt to it.
+If you hear the staff say, “Aow Nam Keng, Mai,” they are asking if you would like Ice, so give it a try, folks.

 So those are my quirky Thailand Travel Tips for YOU.

-This is yet another quirky one that I have personally experienced over the years and had a good few remarks, but since living in Thailand for many years, I now know the difference.
+This is another unique experience I’ve had over the years, and I’ve received quite a few comments about it.
+However, after living in Thailand for many years, I now understand the differences.

-If you ask and the reply is more than a yes, then you’re halfway there.
+Asking and receiving a response other than a yes is only partially successful.
 If you ask a question and they look the other way or walk off, it’s not rude; they simply do not know what you’re asking, don’t know the answer, or are shy.

-In Thai culture, it is very important NOT to lose face.
-They think it is normal just to ignore, smile, or reply yes.
+In Thai culture, it is essential not to lose face.
+They consider it normal to simply ignore, smile, or respond with a yes.

-When looking for a particular size for Westerners in Thailand, you will generally find that XXL is only a size UK 12.
-LOL, so don’t worry, you haven’t gained weight; you’re simply working with Thai ladies’ body sizes.
-Now when I hear this, it makes me chuckle.
+When searching for a specific size for Westerners in Thailand, it’s common to discover that XXL is equivalent to only a UK 12.
+LOL, so there is no need for concern; you are merely adjusting to the body sizes of Thai women.
+When I hear this, it makes me laugh.

 Fact: Although most Thai ladies are very slim and the body size of a child, western women are often jealous, right?
-However, in Thailand, if you’re overweight, they see this as a good thing.
-They say (Oan) they’re saying that you look healthy, and it’s seen as a sign of wealth because you’re not skinny and have money to eat more.
+However, in Thailand, being overweight is considered a positive attribute.
+Because you’re not skinny and have more money to eat, they say (Oan) that you look healthy, signaling wealth.

 Once again, DO NOT be offended; just chuckle and say Khop Khun Ka (thank you).

-COME AND ENJOY A THAILAND ADVENTURE WITH NO STRESS AND MORE BAHTS IN THE POCKET
+COME AND ENJOY A THAILAND ADVENTURE WITH NO STRESS AND MORE BAHTS IN YOUR POCKET

-If you’re travelling to Koh Samui or Krabi and would like tips or recommendations on things to do or book tours, feel free to contact us via the link below:
+If you’re traveling to Koh Samui or Krabi and would like tips or recommendations on things to do or book tours, feel free to contact us via the link below:

 Koh Samui Tourist Information